Skip to main content

 • Add the remaining sugar, the butter, egg yolks, salt, and 1 cup flour.
 Beat on low speed for 30 seconds, scrape down the sides of the bowl with a rubber spatula, then add another cup of flour.
 Beat on medium speed until relatively incorporated.
 Scrape down the sides of the bowl with a rubber spatula.
 Add 1/2 cup of flour and beat on medium speed until the dough begins to come together.
 As the mixer runs, add another 2-4 tablespoons of flour depending on how wet the dough looks.
 This should be a very soft and almost creamy-feeling dough.
 Do not add more flour than you need.

-• Knead the dough: Keep the dough in the mixer and beat for an additional 3 minutes or knead by hand on a lightly floured work surface for 3 minutes.
+• Knead the dough: Keep the dough in the mixer until dough is soft and elastic, about 5-7 minutes; or knead by hand on a lightly floured work surface.

 • 1st Rise: Lightly grease a large bowl with nonstick spray.
 Place the dough in the bowl, turning it to coat all sides.
 Cover the bowl and allow the dough to rise in a relatively warm environment for 3-4 hours or until nearly double in size.
 This dough is rich with fat, so it takes longer than other doughs to rise.